kimtth/pyspark-tika-text-extraction/README.md

     --- Step 2 199.58791089057922 seconds ---
     ```

- #### In Conclusion:
+ #### Conclusion:

- Multi-Threads (Without Pyspark) could not make significant enhancement of text extraction performance.
-In some cases, Multi-Threads (Without Pyspark) will make frequently context-switching, this will result in latency and poor performance than a single thread.
+ Python Multi-Threads (Without Pyspark) could not make significant enhancement of text extraction performance.

+ In some cases, Python Multi-Threads (Without Pyspark) will cause frequently context-switching, this will result in latency and poor performance than a single thread.
+Besides, Inherently Python is not free from GIL (Global Interpreter Lock).

- Only along with Pyspark, you will achieve the best performance with remarkable enhancement.
+ By Pyspark, Python will be used as only the intermediate script to transfer its command to Scala to JVM so you will achieve the best performance with remarkable enhancement.